Dala0/OodleTexture/README.md

 # OodleTexture
-Software that makes OodleCraft textures.
+Software that makes OodleCraft textures, written in PHP, XHTML, CSS, and JavaScript.

 Features
 --------